 The Police Academy at the Criminal Justice Training Center, which is located on the Northwest Campus in Fort Worth, prepares a cadet for a career in law enforcement.
-Once a cadet completes our program, they will take the Texas Commission on Law Enforcement Officer Standards and Education (TCLEOSE) Basic Peace Officer Licensing Exam at our testing center.
+Once a cadet completes our program, they will take the Texas Commission on Law Enforcement (TCOLE) Basic Peace Officer Licensing Exam at our testing center.

-The TCLEOSE report on the Basic Peace Officer Licensing Examination pass rate for 76 state academies for Fiscal Years 2008 to 2013 states that 557 cadets from Tarrant County College Police Academy achieved a 100% pass rate!
+The TCOLE report on the Basic Peace Officer Licensing Examination pass rate for 76 state academies for Fiscal Years 2008 to 2013 states that 557 cadets from the TCC Police Academy achieved a 100% pass rate!

 Read our Police Academy Information for Independent Applicants (PDF will open in a new window) or watch our video:

 The cadet has the opportunity to attend the Basic Peace Officer Academy for college credit or for non-credit.
 If the cadet chooses the credit route, upon successful completion, they will earn 18 college credit hours.
 These hours will be applied to the Associate of Applied Science degree in Criminal Justice at Tarrant County College.

 All police cadets have to be able to perform strenuous physical activities.